Check for yourself

 Companies can describe the climate-related risks and opportunities identified and implemented by choosing to reduce greenhouse gas emissions through switching a corporate fleet to electric.

-It might cost you just £2 a week to drive an electric vehicle.
+It might cost you around 2p per mile to drive an electric vehicle.

 If you’re an average driver in Guernsey , you might be driving your car 14-20 miles a day.
 EVs cost around 2.1p per mile, meaning you could be driving your electric car for just £2 a week.

 Comparatively, a petrol vehicle may cost 90% more to run at 20p per mile.
-This is based on 30miles per gallon (mpg), roughly 7miles per litre.
-If a litre of fuel at the pumps cost £1.40, this will work out at about 20p per mile.
-Bear in mind that cost to drive will increase as more duties are levied on fossil-fuels.
+And bear in mind that cost to drive may increase if more duties are levied on fossil-fuels.

 If you’re a more frequent driver or want to take your car on longer journeys, you will need to charge your EV more often.
 However, the cost to fully charge a battery compared to the cost of filling a fuel tank with petrol or diesel is still far less.

-The cheapest and least carbon-intensive time to charge an electric vehicle in Guernsey is between 23:00 and 05:00.
+This is the cheapest*and least carbon-intensive time to charge an electric vehicle in Guernsey.

-This is because during off-peak periods, less people are demanding electricity from the network meaning less demand for a top-up from the power station.
-As well as great news for the planet, it’s also great news for your pocket as it’s making the most of the low-rate electricity.
+During off-peak periods, less people are demanding electricity from the network meaning less demand for a diesel-generated top-up from the power station.
+As well as great news for the planet, it’s also great news for your pocket as for many customers, the cost of electricity is less than half price overnight.

-And timers in your electric vehicle mean that you won’t need to wait until 23:00 each time you need to charge as you can just set it to start charging at whatever time you choose.
+And timers in your electric vehicle mean that you won’t need to wait until 23:00 each time you need to charge as you can just set your on-board charger to start charging at whatever time you choose.

 New electric vehicle models have a range of 200-250miles, and as technology advances, the range capacity in every electric vehicle produced will increase.